jonculbert/ML-Final-Prjoject-Group-6/README.md

 Jinwoo Oh, George Mathew, and Jonathan Culbert

+Social media platforms have come under unwanted scrutiny in recent years for their role in perpetuating online misinformation, so-called “fake news.”
+As of this writing in May 2020, a flood of conspiracy theories and falsehoods about the Covid-19 pandemic have become a problem for Facebook and Twitter (Cellan-Jones 2020).
+In this project, we discuss a variety of means that have been proposed for social media companies to attempt to automate fake news detection.
+We look at the great difficulty involved in obtaining labeled training data for supervised learning to train deep neural networks in this task, and experience this difficulty first-hand as we unsuccessfully try to train a model to detect misinformation using a public dataset.

+As a related surrogate task, we train a deep recurrent neural network to identify the topic of news articles across a wide range of subjects, achieving 75% test accuracy across 40 categories of news stories, and test how well it generalizes to new news articles that we scraped from the internet.
+We find that the model generalizes well even to stories that come from a different publication and time period.
+Finally, we discuss how such a model can serve as one facet of a technological arsenal in the fight against fake news.

 ## Table of contents
 * [Initial Project Plan](https://github.com/jwoh1323/ML-Final-Prjoject-Group-6/blob/master/Final-Project-Plan.ipynb)
 * [Building a model with Fake News Dataset](https://github.com/jwoh1323/ML-Final-Prjoject-Group-6/blob/master/load-liar-data.ipynb)